Are Fish Oil, Salmon Oil, Cod Liver Oil & Krill Oil the Same?

 Fish Oil vs. Cod Liver Oil

 Cod liver oil is the original omega-3 source.
-Already in the 1700s, doctors were recommending cod liver oil for patients with joint pains, although its rich history dates back further (6).
-Considered a safe food product, cod liver oil is especially recommended for children and pregnant women in countries like Norway (7).
+Already in the 1700s, doctors were recommending cod liver oil for patients with joint pains, although its rich history dates back even further [6].
+Considered a safe food product, cod liver oil is especially recommended for children and pregnant women in countries like Norway [7].

 Part of the reason cod liver oil has been used for so many years is that the oil is easy to extract.
 The cod liver contains its omega-3-rich oil in small vacuoles.
-When the oil is extracted, there is limited amounts of rancidity-creating blood present.
-However, since cod liver oil was historically left in open vats and exposed to heat and oxygen, the poor taste became notorious and limited its popularity.
+When the oil is extracted, there is a limited amount of rancidity-creating blood present.
+However, since cod liver oil was historically left in open vats and exposed to heat and oxygen, the poor taste became notorious and limited its popularity, despite the health benefits.

 With modern technology and increased focus on freshness, cod liver oil has come a long way.
-For instance, Omega Cure® is tasteless and can even be used in chocolates and cookies.
+For instance, Omega Cure® Extra Strength has little taste or smell, and can even be used to make Omega Cookie® and Omega Passion® chocolates.

 Not All Cod Liver Oils Are Made Equal